alucchini/App-Scanner-iOS/README.md

 ### 2. Save and Organize Documents
    - Documents are saved locally using **SwiftData**.
    - Each document is tagged with metadata such as name, date, and format.
-   - Users can create folders and manage documents in a hierarchical view.

 ### 3. Print Documents
    - Integrated printing support to print scanned documents in high resolution.